Back to Forests

 • "Don’t judge others.”

-You can’t say, “There’s no such thing as right or wrong—but you should treat people better.”
+You cannot say, “There is no such thing as right or wrong, but you should treat people better.”

-That’s like saying, “There’s no such thing as gravity—but don’t jump off the roof.”
+That is like saying, “There is no such thing as gravity, but don’t jump off the roof.”

 So what are you standing on?

-If morality is just made up, your deepest convictions are accidents.
+If morality is just made up, your deepest moral convictions are finally dressed-up preferences.
+If morality is real, then conscience is not a glitch.
+It is a clue.

 Moral Relativism Series